 If you can get past the “blood” talk this is a really great option.
 We all enjoyed our experience.
 Read my full review: Das Stakehaus at Epic Universe: Review & Cost for Our Family

-Pat O’Brien’s
+Pat O’Brien’s (New Orleans Style Dinner)

 Location: Universal CityWalk